Full

 There is medium ocean tide on this date.
 Sun and Moon gravitational forces are not aligned, but meet at very acute angle, so their combined tidal force is moderate.

-The Moon is 13 days young.
-Earth's natural satellite is moving from the first to the middle part of current synodic month.
+The Moon is 13 days young and navigating from the first to the middle part of the current synodic month.
 This is lunation 76 of Meeus index or 1029 from Brown series.

 The length of the current synodic month is 3 hours shorter than the mean synodic month length.
 It is 3 hours and 9 minutes longer compared to 21st century's shortest synodic month length.

-Moon is at apogee at 01:44.
-It is 13 days after previous perigee on 27 February 2006 at 20:27 in ♒ Aquarius.
-Lunar orbit is going to narrow while the Moon is moving towards the Earth over the next 14 days, until point of next perigee on 28 March 2006 at 07:13 in ♓ Pisces.
+Moon is at apogee at 01:44 about 13 days since last perigee on 27 February 2006 at 20:27 in ♒ Aquarius the lunar orbit is going to narrow while the Moon is moving towards the Earth over the upcoming 14 days until point of next perigee on 28 March 2006 at 07:13 in ♓ Pisces.

-11 days after ascending node on 1 March 2006 at 16:25 in ♓ Pisces.
-The Moon is located north of the ecliptic over the following 2 days, until the lunar orbit crosses from North to South in descending node on 15 March 2006 at 19:52 in ♍ Virgo.
+11 days after ascending node on 1 March 2006 at 16:25 in ♓ Pisces the Moon is positioned north of the ecliptic over the following 2 days until the lunar crosses the ecliptic again from North to South in descending node on 15 March 2006 at 19:52 in ♍ Virgo.

-5 days since the previous standstill on 8 March 2006 at 00:05 in ♋ Cancer when the Moon has reached North declination of ∠28.694°, the lunar orbit is extending southward over the next 9 days to face maximum declination of ∠-28.725° at the point of next southern standstill on 22 March 2006 at 16:53 in ♐ Sagittarius.
+5 days since the last northern standstill on 8 March 2006 at 00:05 in ♋ Cancer when the Moon has reached North declination of ∠28.694° the lunar orbit is extending southward over the next 9 days to face maximum declination of ∠-28.725° at the point of next southern standstill on 22 March 2006 at 16:53 in ♐ Sagittarius.

 In 1 day on 14 March 2006 at 23:35 in ♍ Virgo the Moon is going to be in a Full Moon geocentric opposition with the Sun and thus forming the next Sun-Earth-Moon syzygy alignment.